iASAP/Anomaly-detection/README.md

 * --frame_range=(45,70)
   The index range of frames to plot with overlayed anomaly_scores.
 A large number will create potentially problematically large html files

+  --show
+  A flag which will attempt to automatically show the plots in the users default browser. **NOTE: Does not work if being run remotely**